Journal of Mathematical Biology

 Journal of Mathematical Biology is a peer-reviewed, mathematics journal, published by Springer Verlag.
 Founded in 1974, the journal publishes articles on mathematical biology.
-In particular, papers published in this journal 'should either provide biological insight as a result of mathematical analysis or identify and open up challenging new types of mathematical problems that derive from biological knowledge'.
+In particular, papers published in this journal "should either provide biological insight as a result of mathematical analysis or identify and open up challenging new types of mathematical problems that derive from biological knowledge".
 It is the official journal of the European Society for Mathematical and Theoretical Biology.
 The editors-in-chief are Thomas Hillen, Anna Marciniak-Czochra, and Mark Lewis.

-Its 2020 impact factor is 2.259.